markoburda/rick-and-morty/README.md

 Links now redirect as intended

 Fixed some styling on Detailed Character page\
-Fixed some scaling issues on smaller screens
+Fixed some scaling issues on smaller screens\
+Fixed web site crashing when typing in the search field while on Detailed Character page\
+Added some more PropTypes\
+Added error message if no matching characters returned

 ### 0.0.4